dale-wilson/PyGmailAttachmentReader/README.md

 Almost forgot.
-I developed this on my own time for fun, but my daytime job is working for [Object Computing, Inc.](http://ociweb.com/)  We do a lot of good work with open source (and some custom projects, to.)
+I developed this on my own time for fun, but my daytime job is working for [Object Computing, Inc.](http://ociweb.com/)  We do a lot of good work with open source (and some custom projects, too.)
 Check us out next time you need some software development expertise for hire.